mebusy/notes/dev_notes/AI_CS188_CPS.md

 so far we talked about checking an assignment against its neighbors and here we were talking just in this last slide about checking between two unassigned variables.

-what does it mean to check an arc ?  we look at an arc what it means to check it is formally we check whether or not is consistent so we say:
+what does it mean to check an arc ?
+Formally we check whether or not is consistent.
+So we say:

 An arc X → Y is consistent if for every x in the tail ( not arrow ) there is some y in the head which could be assigned without violating a constraint